 Andrographis Background and Benefits

-Andrographis is a genus of plants in the acanthus family.
+Andrographis is from a genus of plants in the acanthus family.
 The precise number of Andrographis species is difficult to establish, although estimates range from 19 to 44.
 Andrographis paniculata is one of the best known species in this genus and has a long history in many forms of traditional medicine.

-All parts of Andrographis paniculata have an extremely bitter taste, which is the source of many of its common names.
+All parts of Andrographis have an extremely bitter taste, which is the source of many of its common names.
 This plant is known as Maha-tita in north-eastern India, which means "king of bitters."
 It is also called Bhumi-neem, which means "neem of the ground," The neem tree in India also has a very bitter taste.
 Andrographis is also called Hempedu Bumi in Malaysia, which means “bile of earth.”

 Andrographis originates from India, although it is now cultivated throughout Southern Asia.
 It can exceed three feet in height, and prefers shady, moist conditions.
-Andrographis has narrow blade-shape leaves that can grow to three inches in length and one inch in width.
+It has narrow blade-shape leaves that can grow to three inches in length and one inch in width.
 The small flowers grow in spreading clusters known as racemes.
 The fruit of Andrographis is a capsule less than an inch in length that contains many seeds.

-The primary active component of andrographis is andrographolide, which is chemically classified as a bicyclic diterpenoid lactone.
+The primary active component of Andrographis is andrographolide, which is chemically classified as a bicyclic diterpenoid lactone.
 Andrographolide is primarily concentrated in the leaves and was first isolated in 1911.
 The biochemical actions of this component include the deposition of neutrophils in the peritoneum and the reduction of cytokine.
 The primary health benefits of andrographolide deal with its ability to support healthy inflammation management.

 Uses of Andrographis

-The most common uses of andrographis involve the support of the immune system.
+The most common uses of Andrographis involve the support of the immune system.
 It may also support digestive health, healthy inflammation management and joint function.